thomasvt/Box2DNet/README.md

 Next to the generated wrapper, a few reusable helpers are manually added to ease working with native pointers and wiring the new multithreading support of Box2d to .NET Task Parallel Library.

-> This is not a rigorously tested wrapper project.
-I'm doing this for my own game but it turned out pretty complete, so I'm sharing it.
+> This is not a wrapper with a fully tested API.
+I'm doing this for my own game but due to the automatic generation, it turned out pretty complete, so I'm sharing it.

-> This may not work in Unity, especially the .NET Task wrapping, it's meant for stand-alone use in .NET code, for instance with Monogame.
+> I don't use Unity and therefore cannot support it.
+This wrapper is meant for stand-alone use in .NET code, for instance with Monogame.

 ### License